GerardMatthews/JSON-CircularRef/README.md

 The reason we need a parser is because Newtonsoft JSON utilises JSON referencing via ID values.
 I.E. Each object is assigned an ID for tracking purposes.

-The dojox.json.ref extentions also support JPath which is another method for generating or passing JSON objects.
+The dojox.json.ref extentions also support JPath which is another standard for generating references to JSON objects.
+I think this is great because if you are utilising another serialiser then you may be able to parse the JSON it produces.